saviolobo/Automatic-Food-Packets-Sanitisation-COVID-19-TINKERCAD/README.md

 Step 4:In this way the Food Packets can be Sanitized before giving it to the People in a Contact Free manner.

 # Resources
-The Code and Circuit design can be found in this repository
+The Code and Circuit design can be found in this repository.

 # Tools Used
 https://www.tinkercad.com/